Minecraft-Java-Edition-Speedrunning/rules/rules.md

 - **Exception**: an exemption from the rule in a given circumstance
 - **Guidance**: explanation of how a runner can abide by said rule
 - **Note:** A section of the rules which explains a general philosophy surrounding a section of the rules, which is useful to provide clarity and context to subjective rules.
 Notes do not necessarily provide the rationale behind a rule, but rather, an explanation as to how other rules are treated.
 They are marked in the form A.1.note)
 - **Entangled Rules:** A note provided below rules which other rules refer to/amend/nullify.
 For instance, if rule Y refers to rule X, then rule Y would contain a link to rule X, while under rule X, the entangled rule tag would be present, saying that rule Y refers to it.
+Entangled rules are not marked if they are within the same section.
 There are three types of ways in which a rule can be entangled:
   - X is referenced by Y; in this instance, rule Y refers to the enforcement of rule X.
   - X is subject to an amendment by Y; in this instance, rule Y expands upon the allowable actions of rule X.
   - X is nullified by Y; in this instance, rule Y nullifies rule X (as defined above).